qunitjs/qunit/docs/intro.md

 <p class="lead" markdown="1">

-The following guide will get you up-and-running with QUnit either in Node.js or [in the Browser](#in-the-browser).
+This tutorial gets you up-and-running with QUnit in Node.js or [in the browser](#in-the-browser).

 </p>